Modular Blind Video Quality Assessment: Experiment

-For assessing the performance of the spatial rectifier, we employ BVI-SR~\cite{mackin2018studyreso} and Waterloo IVC 4K~\cite{li2019avc}, which focus on investigating the impact of different spatial resolutions on video quality.
-To evaluate the effectiveness of the temporal rectifier, we utilize BVI-HFR~\cite{mackin2018studyfr} and LIVE-YT-HFR~\cite{madhusudana2021subjective}, which are tailored to analyze the effect of various frame rates on video quality.
-We further validate the generalizability of our proposed model using eight UGC databases~\cite{nuutinen2016cvd2014, ghadiyaram2017capture,sinno2018large, hosu2017konstanz,wang2019youtube,chen2019qoe, yu2022subjective,ying2021patch}.
-These databases encompass a diverse range of content types, visual distortions, spatial resolutions, and frame rates.
-A comprehensive summary of these databases is provided in Table~\ref{vqa_dataset}.
+\textbf{Benchmark Datasets}.
+To assess the spatial rectifier, we employ BVI-SR~\cite{mackin2018studyreso} and Waterloo-IVC-4K~\cite{li2019avc}, which are dedicated to examining how spatial resolutions affect video quality.
+To evaluate the temporal rectifier, we utilize BVI-HFR~\cite{mackin2018studyfr} and LIVE-YT-HFR~\cite{madhusudana2021subjective}, which are tailored to study the influence of frame rates on video quality.
+LIVE-Livestream and ETRI are selected to encompass video streaming-related artifacts.
+We further validate the proposed BVQA model on eight UGC datasets~\cite{nuutinen2016cvd2014, ghadiyaram2017capture,sinno2018large, hosu2017konstanz,wang2019youtube,chen2019qoe, yu2022subjective,ying2021patch}.
+A comprehensive summary of these datasets is provided in Table~\ref{vqa_dataset}.